 Jayne and the firm are at the forefront of unprecedented litigation that seeks to resolve the ongoing opioid epidemic.
 The litigation seeks to secure meaningful funds for communities that incurred millions in costs related to dealing with the estimated 400,000 opioid-related deaths since 1996.

-“Every one of those communities has a story about how the opioid epidemic has devasted the families who live there,” Jayne said.
+“Every one of those communities has a story about how the opioid epidemic has devastated the families who live there,” Jayne said.
 “The opioid litigation allows us to get some relief to these communities faster, which could actually help someone who has not been hurt yet.”

 Jayne has a long track record of holding opioid manufacturers accountable for misleading marketing.
-In 2003, she and Shareholder Paul Hanly, who serves as co-lead of the ongoing opioid MDL, represented more than 5,000 individuals against Purdue Pharma, the manufacturer of OxyContin.
+In 2003, she and Shareholder Paul Hanly, who served as co-lead of the ongoing opioid MDL, represented more than 5,000 individuals against Purdue Pharma, the manufacturer of OxyContin.

 By implementing a successful discovery plan, Jayne and her legal team uncovered evidence proving the full extent of Purdue’s criminality and its fraudulent marketing campaign designed to persuade physicians that OxyContin was not addictive.
-Following a 3-year battle, which included Jayne, Paul and the firm filing more than 1,200 cases in various courts across the country, Purdue Pharma settled the litigation for a significant confidential settlement.
+Following a 3-year battle, which included Jayne, Paul and the firm filing more than 1,200 cases in various courts across the country, Purdue Pharma settled the litigation for a significant confidential settlement in 2007.